Witness: Passing the Torch of Holocaust Memory to New Generations: Survivor quotes

 Faigie Libman: "When you have hatred in your heart, there is no room for love."

 Nate Leipciger: "Hate will destroy the person doing the hating."

-Max Glauben: "I am a strong believer that we must tell the stories to the youngsters – they are going to be our witnesses.”
+Max Glauben: "I am a strong believer that we must tell the stories to the youngsters – they are going to be our witnesses.
+But please present them in a way, with the kind of emotions, that will not create the same hatred that was done to us."

 Elie Wiesel: "To be a survivor after the Holocaust, is to have all the reason in the world to destroy and not to destroy.
 To have all the reasons in the world to hate and not to hate… to have all the reasons in the world to mistrust and not to mistrust..."

-Judy Weissenberg Cohen: “They say 'When you listen to a witness, you become a witness.'
+Judy Weissenberg Cohen: "They say 'When you listen to a witness, you become a witness.'
 I am only asking you to work for a world where nobody will have to live with memories like mine ever again.
-Please heal the world.”
+Please heal the world."